ClemsonGIS/GIS_webapp_Landscape-Conservation-Design/README.md

         Two of the layer files (AquaticCatchScoreSymbology.lyr and AquaticModelingSymbology.lyr) will be used with the same feature class (AqauticModeling).

    * By default when you pull in the feature class a default layer will be created in the table of contents window.
-After you pull in the layer file you can remove this default layer.
+After you pull in the custom layer file you can remove this default layer.